For the most up to date COVID study abroad policies, click here.

 - 120 hours of TEFL/TESOL instruction and a certification

-- In-depth Thai culture and language orientation
+- In-depth Costa Rican culture and Spanish language orientation

 - Cultural excursions